Learn Andrew's "Black Box" Methods

 In a straight compressor, whichever transient was louder would in effect turn down the other element.

 It's a very different sound.

 I'll go to the last chorus which is even busier.

-Now that with we're done with these purely rhythmic elements, we work our way down past the sound effects.
+Now that we're done with these pure rhythmic elements, we work our way down past the sound effects.

 I'm not really talk about them a lot.